logicent/crudle/README.md

 **Components**

-_Main module_
+_Main module_ - to manage the core app-level interaction like authentication

-- **Home** - view the default workspace customized in setup to show shortcuts and data widgets
+- **Home** - view the default workspace customized to show shortcuts and data widgets
-- **Dashboard** - view the dashboards created using the dashboard + data widget tools in setup
+- **Dashboard** - view the dashboards created using the dashboard + data widget tools
-- **Report** - view the reports created using the report builder to show filtered/full query result
+- **Report** - view the reports created using the report builder to show query result

-_Setup module_
+_Setup module_ - to provide visibility and customization tools for end-users

-- **System** - create/modify app modules, data models & configure core settings
+- **System** - configure general settings and layout (UI) preferences and menus
-- **Data Tool** - import data, create data widgets, reports & configure backups
+- **Data Tool** - import and/or export data, create/modify domain master models
 - **Email Sending** - create email notifications, templates, check email queues
-- **Layout Settings** - create layout navbar menus and dashboard menu shortcuts
+- **Data Storage** - configure backups and manage file storage and system cache
 - **People** - add users, user groups, roles and permissions and view user logs
 - **Printing** - create print styles, print formats and configure print devices

-**Code**
+_Main app_
 - **app/config** to define app-level conventions
-- **app/database** to run db scripts that update db migrations published in modules
+- **app/database** to contain db scripts that run db migrations
 - **app/enums** to define app-level enumerations
-- **app/helpers** to provide reusable functionality
+- **app/helpers** to provide reusable app functions
-- **app/modules** to contain the core functionality
+- **app/modules** to contain core app functionality

-- **app/modules/main** to manage the core app-level interaction like authentication
-- **app/modules/setup** to provide visibility and customization tools for end-users
+_Extension modules_
 - **modules/web_cms** to easily setup a front-end site for users to engage with you

 ### Technology Stack